The Lion of Judah

 The Lion of Judah is a 2011 computer-animated Christian comedy-drama film produced by Animated Family Films, distributed by Rocky Mountain Pictures, and starring Scott Eastwood, Georgina Cordova, Sandi Patty, Anupam Kher, Michael Madsen, Alphonso McAuley, Omar Benson Miller, Vic Mignogna and Ernest Borgnine.
 It is the sequel to the Christmas short film Once Upon A Stable, taking place 30 years earlier in a Bethlehem stable as The Stable-Mates witness the birth of "The King".
 Lion of Judah had a limited release to theaters starting June 3, 2011, and a domestic DVD release Easter 2012.

+Greg Sims - one of the films composers - stated that the film was “the first 3D faith-based animation to be released in theaters worldwide,”.
+He has uploaded his score of the film on SoundCloud.

 Synopsis

 During the time of Jesus' crucifixion, a lamb named Judah tries to avoid being sacrificed.
 His friends from the stable in Bethlehem embark on a journey to save their friend.